mkhorasani/Streamlit-Authenticator/README.md

 ### 6. Creating a forgot password widget

 * You may use the **forgot_password** widget to allow a user to generate a new random password.
 This password will be automatically hashed and saved in the configuration file.
-The widget will return the username, email, and new random password of the user which should then be transferred to the them securely.
+The widget will return the username, email, and new random password of the user which should then be transferred to them securely.

 ```python
 try: